Enter-a-password/autoChangeBG/README.md

 To install on a district computer:
 1. Lanuch company portal and install Python.
 2. Launch the installer with the file "C:\Program Files (x86)\Python38-32\python.exe"
+3. The folder will automatically be created and an example file will appear.
+Replace the example wallpaper with the exact name 'wallpaper.jpeg' to sucessfully replace it

 # Other Notes
 - The School district changes the wallpaper setting to 'tile', so you will have to convert the image